 Current financial commitments of the borrower.
 This could be other direct debits such as mortgage payments and insurances, along with regular ad hoc spend such as food and petrol.

 PRA is a part of the Bank of England and responsible for the prudential regulation and supervision of banks, building societies, credit unions, insurers and major investment firms.
-It sets standards and supervises financial institutions at the level of the individual firm. www.bankofengland.co.uk
+It sets standards and supervises financial institutions at the level of the individual firm.

 The principal of a loan is the actual amount borrowed.

 A secured loan uses the borrower’s property as security.
 It is often the cheapest option if you are a homeowner looking to borrow a larger amount of money.
 Unlike unsecured personal loans, you risk losing your home if you miss payments on a secured loan.
-For further information visit http://www.moneysupermarket.com/c/unsecured-loans/secured-loans/guide/

-A short-term loan is generally considered to be a loan with a repayment plan under 1 year.
-So they are for relatively small amounts and over a short time period.
+A short-term loan is generally considered to be a loan with a repayment plan less than 1 year.
+So they are usually for relatively small amounts and over a short time period.
+These loans do usually carry a high interest rate on them.
 Check the repayment terms and the charges if you go over that term.

 This is the amount originally borrowed in addition to all the interest and fees charged over the full loan term, e.g. exactly what you end of paying back for borrowing the money.

-A credit agreement or loan that does not require the applicant to provide any form of security, guarantor or asset as part of the deal.
+An unsecured loan is a loan that does not require the applicant to provide any form of security, guarantor or asset as part of the deal.
 Most personal loans are unsecured.
 See ‘personal loan’ and ‘secured loan’.

 Common with mortgages.
-An interest rate on a loan that may change over time so a borrower’s repayment plan may go up or down.
+An interest rate on a loan that may change over time so a borrower’s repayments may go up or down.
 The benefit to a variable interest rate is that if the underlying interest rate declines, the borrower’s interest payments also reduce.
 Some good deals are possible but there is also the risk of monthly payments increasing.
 Choose what’s right for you.